rkansara1/ECE-4160/labs/lab5/writeup.md

 ![image](https://user-images.githubusercontent.com/123790450/223633756-9062ed6a-4b2f-459f-ba68-dd764ab70137.png)
 ![image](https://user-images.githubusercontent.com/123790450/223634407-c273f8b2-0106-488d-9760-967e8de8b3ec.png)

-I then soldered the battery and the motor leads onto each motor controller.
+I then soldered the motor leads onto each motor controller.
 My next test was to see if I could get the robot to spin on its side.
 Still using the power supply I tested rotating each side of the wheels using the same code as before.
 I also tested going clockwise and counterclockwise with the motors.
 To accomplish that in the program I just changed which pin I was writing to.
 So I executed the previous code or this code to test.
 ```c++
   analogWrite(2, 75);
   analogWrite(3, 0);